 Initial submissions were due by 18 April 2017.

-Opportunity for further comment is now sought on the draft report.
+Opportunity for further comment was also sought on the draft report.

 Download the issues paper

 - National Water Reform - Issues paper (PDF - 504 Kb)

 - National Water Reform - Issues paper (Word - 304 Kb)

 Are we ready for the next millennium drought?

 'Over the last 20 years Australia has implemented major water reforms that have seen Australia become a world leader in water management.
 But with a variable climate and much arid land, Australia has a lot to lose if we don't continue to lead in water management,' said Commissioner Jane Doolan.

 Today the Productivity Commission released an issues paper posing the questions the Commission will seek to ask and answer in their National Water Reform Inquiry.

 Water reform has supported growth in agriculture and other industries, returned much needed water to the environment, created markets for better water use and delivered improved water services for all Australians.

 'This inquiry will not simply ask and answer have we done well to date.
 It will also focus on the future challenges to ensure our water policy settings are future proof.
 Climate change and climate variability, population growth and ageing water infrastructure are looming challenges,' said Associate Water Commissioner, John Madden.